turingschool/curriculum/tutorials/auth/local_authentication.markdown

 ## Customizing Views

-Running the application you'll see that we were able to use devise's default sign in page at `/users/sign_in`, even though there is no `app/views/users/` folder.
+You're able to use devise's default sign in page at `/users/sign_in`, even though there is no `app/views/users/` folder.
 Where are these views coming from?
 Devise includes the requisite controllers and views in the gem.

-If you wish to simply change the text in the views or messages, some of this can be done by changing the locales file that was generated at `config/locales/devise.en.yml`.
-If further customization of the views is required, you can change the views to suit your needs.
+If you wish to change the text in the views or messages, some of this can be done by changing the locales file that was generated at `config/locales/devise.en.yml`.
+But if further customization is necessary, you can generate real view templates.

 ### Generating Views

-One of the generators devise provides is `devise:views` which will copy the view files so they may be overridden. (*HINT:* Pass the `-h` flag to any generator command to see the usage and available options).
+One of the generators devise provides is `devise:views` which will copy the view files so they may be overridden.

 ```text
 $> rails g devise:views